Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Cardinals stats and trends

-- In Arizona's nine games this year, it has seven wins against the spread.

-- The Cardinals covered the spread in their only game when favored by 10.5 points or more.
+- This season, the Cardinals won ATS in their only game as a favorite of 10 points or more.

-- Arizona has hit the over in 44.4% of its opportunities this year (four times in nine games with a set point total).

 - The Cardinals have turned the ball over nine times this season, one fewer than the Panthers have forced (10).